Tim Cook on Apple’s – and Our – 2020 ★

 would have per season.
 Apple did not set a premiere date, either.

-When one company dominates an industry, and whose meteoric rise to the top remains fresh in everyone’s minds, it’s human nature to measure all competitors through a filter skewed by that leader.
+When one company dominates an industry, especially one whose meteoric rise to the top remains fresh in everyone’s minds, it’s human nature to measure all competitors through a filter skewed by that leader.
 In streaming premium video content, that leader whose meteoric rise remains fresh-in-mind is Netflix.
 “How does Apple TV+ make sense for $5 a month when Netflix is like $13?”
 That’s a question a lot of people asked.
 Me too!
 There are competitors who, whether they admit it or not, are trying to out-Netflix Netflix, and are probably (and in most cases, definitely) going to fail.
 Netflix is popular and successful because they’re really good at being Netflix.

 Apple TV+ isn’t trying to out-Netflix Netflix.
 They’re out-HBO-ing HBO — while HBO, newly-owned by AT&T, the Pepsi of phone companies, is hamfistedly pissing away what made HBO HBO by trying to out-Netflix Netflix.
 I swear that’s probably half the reason they went with the name “HBO Max” — Netflix has an X at the end of their name, so should we.